Inner Space – The Giacinto Scelsi Project

 06 Aug 2015 – WAAPA Main Auditorium, Edith Cowan University.

 Scelsi’s interest in microtonality led him to abandon writing for the piano in the mid-1950’s with the exception of two works recorded here.
-In Aitsi, the natrarl attack of the piano is masked by distortion generated electronically from the attack of the note(s), allowing only the natural decay of the note to be heard.
+In Aitsi, the natural attack of the piano is masked by distortion generated electronically from the attack of the note(s), allowing only the natural decay of the note to be heard.
+Decibel performed the electronics with a newly cerated computer patch; and put the score into the Decibel ScorePlayer for accuracy.

 For bass instrument.